Shobhit3244/DANI-Dynamic-Assistive-Neural-Intelligence/README.md

 More features are being added over time to make more use of the available resources

+The Exe Installer file for this project can be downloaded from this link: https://www.mediafire.com/file/7f6wl3d3w2oxzjp/DANI.exe/file or Zip File Here: https://www.mediafire.com/file/sccogx7fu0qjvl2/Dani.zip/file for non Admin users.

+Currently Mac and linux Support has not been tested for the program compatability.

 As it is an open source project if you want to download the code and edit it for yourself un "pip install -r requirements.txt" in the command prompt by navigating to the containing folder or setting path before